Alex1219/py-420chan/README.md

 py-420chan
 =========

-Python wrapper for the 420chan JSON API
+A Python wrapper for the 420chan JSON API

 todo
 ====

-- Add neat features/examples.
+- Add documentation and examples
-- Add helper functions for individual post/thread/board information
+- Etend the wrapper so the entire API is supported